tickelton/impost0r/README.md

 * cloning data from an user with several years of regular activity can take a significant amount of time.
 E.g. cloning 10 years worth of 10+ contributions per day can take in excess of 30 minutes.
+* for several reasons it is often not possible to create a contribution calendar that is an exact copy of that of another user.
+E.g. if you already have some contributions of your own and the number of contributions on a particular day exceeds the maximum number of single day contributions in the donor's calendar the colors in your calendar will probably be off after running impost0r.

 EXAMPLE